 Click the ellipsis (...) to open the Part menu.

-Adjust the Ambience settings, and return to the video to preview the changes.
+Adjust the ambience settings that appear in the Ambience panel, and return to the video to preview the changes.